iseong83/3d_object_reconstruction/README.md

 # 3D Object Reconstruction
 This is an open source package to generate 3D voxel of object from 2D images.
 The implementation is based on the [3D-R2N2][1] model with integration of the [SE block][2].
-This package also leveraged a image segmentation tool ([DeepLab][4]) to apply the 3D reconstruction into real images.
+This package also leveraged an image segmentation tool ([DeepLab][4]) to apply the 3D reconstruction to real images.
 Since the official source code is implemented in Theano, the Tensorflow implementation in [this github repo][3] is used for this project.
 <!--
 ## Demo
 This project result can be viewed in [here][0].
 Note that this demo is running on CPU (m4.xlarge in AWS).